The following blog article was updated in January 2022.

 - $10,000 per accident for property damage

 If you have been the victim of a car accident, whether the other party is adequately insured or not, it is in your best interest to contact a personal injury attorney.
-An attorney can assist you with filing a claim through your insurance, a third-party, or even in filing a civil claim when the accident is due to someone’s negligence.
-Contact Brett McCandlis Brown, PLLC for a consultation regarding your accident.
+An injury lawyer can assist you with filing a claim through your insurance, a third party, or even in filing a civil claim when the accident is due to someone’s negligence.
+Contact Brett McCandlis Brown & Conner PLLC for a consultation regarding your accident.
 Call 800-925-1875 to schedule an appointment or fill out our online contact form with your legal questions.